MomsFriendlyRobotCompany/moms_apriltag/readme.md

 ## Examples / Usage

-See the jupyter notebook in `example/examples.ipynb` for how to use this.
+See the jupyter notebooks in `docs/jupyter` folder for how to use this.

 This package create a simple numpy image that can then be saved to a PNG or JPEG image and printed.
 For circular or custom tags,